MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/flow-designer/enabling-disabling-actions.md

 Disabling an action allows you to remove it from the flow without erasing it.
 This feature is commonly applied to test different versions of a flow and decide which one is the most efficient.

 When an action is disabled, all variables defined in it are hidden from the **Variables** pane.
+If the hidden variables are used in other actions, the flow may throw an error.

+In the example below, two actions threw an error because they contain variables defined in a disabled action.

 ![An example in which disabling an action hides some varibales.](../media/enabling-disabling-actions/enable-disable-action-variables.png)